Financial Independence for Women: Build Freedom and Security

 Redirect Extra Income Into Wealth-Building

-Instead of upgrading your car or home, channel new income into assets that compound:
+Instead of automatically upgrading your lifestyle, channel new income into assets and systems that strengthen financial independence:

-• Index funds or ETFs for long-term growth.
+• Index funds or ETFs for long-term growth potential.

-• Education or business investments that increase earning potential.
+• Education or business investments that may increase earning power.

 • Accelerated debt repayment to free future cash flow.

-For instance, redirecting $500 per month from a raise into an S&P 500 index fund for 20 years can potentially build substantial long-term value through compounding, depending on consistency, market conditions, and time horizon (Prelec & Loewenstein, 1998).
+For instance, redirecting $500 per month from a raise into a diversified investment account for 20 years can potentially build substantial long-term value through compounding, depending on consistency, market conditions, fees, and time horizon (Prelec & Loewenstein, 1998).

 How to Balance Income Growth and Lifestyle Choices